eouia/intl-msg/README.md

-# intl-translator
+# intl-msg
-Simple native `Intl` based translator for nodeJS and browser (CommonJS and ES Module)
+Simple native `Intl` based message converter for nodeJS and browser (CommonJS and ES Module)